 The majority of CPU coolers you buy will already come with some thermal paste pre-applied (including Intel and AMD stock coolers), and for most people that's good enough.
 But if you want to ensure you're using the highest-quality, freshest thermal paste for your CPU to run as efficiency as possible (most pre-applied paste is going to be decent quality but you never know) then consider removing the paste and applying your own high-quality paste instead because you can find top-notch quality paste for cheap (and a small tub will last a long time unless you build for a living).
 Can't go wrong with Arctic's cult-status MX-4.

-Recommended Thermal Paste:
+Best Thermal Paste: Arctic MX-4

 Using Rubbing Alcohol to Remove Old Thermal Paste